Guidelines for Physical Preparation and Deposit of Stacks Items

 Depositing Campus/Branch Call Number

-Title (or record no.)
+Title (or OCLC number)

 Item Description